The program is focused on training physicians from and for northern rural communities.

-The NMP is not just a classroom/lab based four year program.
-The NMP incorporates the best practices of rural and remote medical education from around the world, providing outstanding classroom and early clinical exposure to rural healthcare delivery.
+The Northern Medical Program is not just a classroom/lab based four year program.
+It incorporates the best practices of rural and remote medical education from around the world, providing outstanding classroom and early clinical exposure to rural healthcare delivery.

 The pathway to becoming a licensed doctor takes at least 9 years.
 Individuals must first complete at least 90 credits of an undergraduate bachelor program prior to entering a four-year medical degree (MD) program.
 This is then followed by two to five years of residency training (depending on specialty).